RSamaium/RPG-JS/readme.md

+> **News on December 18, 2020**
+Very soon, the v3 alpha version will be released with a demo.
+You will have the opportunity to play an MMORPG as a demo.

 > **News on September 19, 2020**
 Version 2 of RPGJS is no longer maintained.
 However, we were working on version 3.
 This will allow you to create an RPG or MMORPG with a simple code.
 Don't forget to follow this project to support it!